-Your zakat can save lives.
-Without it, we wouldn’t be here today providing vital cancer care for the most destitute in Pakistan.
+Your Zakat helps us save lives.
+Without it, we wouldn’t be able to provide vital cancer care for the most destitute in Pakistan.

-Last year at Shaukat Khanum Memorial Cancer Hospital (SKMCH), we were able to provide free cancer treatment to 75% of our patients through zakat funds.
-By giving your zakat to Imran Khan Cancer Appeal (IKCA), you are helping us support and restore hope to needy cancer patients in Pakistan.
+Last year at Shaukat Khanum Hospital, we were able to provide free cancer treatment to 75% of our patients through Zakat funds.
+By giving your Zakat to Imran Khan Cancer Appeal (IKCA), you are helping us support and restore hope to needy cancer patients in Pakistan.

 ‘When I first started raising funds for the hospital in 1989, experts and critics were of the opinion that providing free treatment in a cancer hospital was not feasible in any part of the world.
-But [I believed that] in an Islamic country this does not hold true.
-Through the Islamic concept of zakat, [we’ve shown how] indigent cancer patients can be supported.’ – Imran Khan
+But in an Islamic country this does not hold true.
+Through the Islamic concept of Zakat, [we’ve shown how] indigent cancer patients can be supported.’ – Imran Khan

 Your Zakat can pay for the full or partial treatment of a cancer patient.
-Find Out More about sponsoring a patient with your Zakat.
+Find Out More about supporting a patient with your Zakat.

 There are eight types of people to whom Zakat can be given: